lanteanio/svelte-realtime-demo/README.md

 cp .env.example .env
 ```

 The defaults point at `localhost` which works if Postgres and Redis are running in Docker on standard ports.
-Vite loads `.env` automatically.

 ### Create the database

 ```bash
 psql $DATABASE_URL -f schema.sql
 ```

+The `last_activity` column is auto-migrated on startup if missing.

 ### Dev mode